 Scorched Earth and the Capture of Savannah

-The campaign was similar to Grant's innovative and successful Vicksburg Campaign, in that Sherman's armies reduced their need for traditional supply lines by "living off the land" after consuming their 20 days of rations.
-Foragers, known as "bummers," provided food seized from local farms, while they destroyed the railroads, manufacturing, and agricultural infrastructure of Georgia.
+The campaign was similar to Grant's innovative and successful Vicksburg Campaign in that Sherman's armies reduced their need for traditional supply lines by "living off the land" after consuming their 20 days of rations.
+Foragers, known as "bummers," provided food seized from local farms to soldiers while they destroyed the railroads, manufacturing, and agricultural infrastructure of Georgia.
 In planning for the march, Sherman used livestock and crop production data from the 1860 census to lead his troops through areas where he believed they would be able to forage most effectively.

-Sherman's scorched earth policies have always been highly controversial, and many white Southerners have long reviled Sherman's memory.
-Slaves, meanwhile, welcomed him as a liberator and left their plantations to follow his armies.
+Sherman's scorched earth policies remain highly controversial, and many Southerners have long reviled Sherman's memory.
+Many slaves, however, welcomed him as a liberator and left their plantations to follow his armies.
 The March to the Sea was devastating to Georgia and the Confederacy.
-Sherman himself estimated that the campaign had inflicted $100 million in damages, or about $1.378 billion in 2010 dollars.
+Sherman himself estimated that the campaign had inflicted $100 million in damages, or about 1.378 billion in 2010 dollars.